Dongfeng deal buys time and new blood for Peugeot

-PARIS PSA Peugeot Citroen (PEUP.PA) and China's Dongfeng have agreed a 3 billion euro ($4.1 billion) capital tie-up that brings the troubled French carmaker new leadership, more time to turn its business around and an end to two centuries of family control.
+PARIS PSA Peugeot Citroen (PEUP.PA) and China's Dongfeng have agreed a 3 billion euro capital tie-up that buys the French carmaker more time to turn its business around, brings in new management and ends two centuries of family control.

-Peugeot, Dongfeng (0489.HK) and the French government have signed a non-binding outline agreement, two sources with knowledge of the matter told Reuters before an official announcement set for Wednesday.
+Peugeot and Dongfeng have signed a non-binding outline agreement, two sources with knowledge of the matter told Reuters before an official announcement set for Wednesday.

 "Expectations are running high," London-based ISI Group analyst Erich Hauser said in a note.
 "PSA (Peugeot) needs to show a new equity story to keep investors interested."